 1. Attendance and participation.
 To achieve a thorough understanding of Reformed ecclesiology through interaction with the instructor, the course material and other students, your full involvement during the course is required.
-Class sessions will consist of lectures and discussions.
+Class sessions will consist of lectures, discussions, and student presentations.
 Students must attend all classes and must attend at least 80% of classes to be eligible for credit, i.e., not more than two absences.
 Participation is worth 10% of the final grade based on a student participation self-evaluation.
 The instructor reserves the right to adjust this self-evaluation.

-- 2. Thoughtful and careful completion of the required readings.
+2. Thoughtful and careful completion of the required readings.
 All students are expected to obtain and/or have access to the course texts and complete the weekly readings.
 Readings must be done ahead of class; students should be prepared to discuss the readings in class.
-The total number of pages in the readings for this course is approximately 720 pages, 60 pages per week.
-Two chapters in the book by Migliore introduce ecclesiology at the beginning of the course.
-Moltmann provides a contemporary Reformed approach to ecclesiology.
+The total number of pages in the readings for this course is approximately 600 pages, 50 pages per week.
+Chapters in the book by Migliore introduce ecclesiology, ministry, and sacraments at the beginning of the course.
 Living Faith is the basic statement of Christian belief authorized by The Presbyterian Church in Canada.
 The Westminster Confession of Faith is an historic doctrinal summary of Reformed theology.
-Kerr's brief compendium provides essential basic readings from Calvin.
 The other documents are denominational statements from the PCC.
-Completion of readings weekly is critical to your learning and your success in the course. - 3.
-In class presentations: all students will present a brief report on one of the following documents and lead a discussion on it in class.
-The presentation should be a two-page review of the document which includes a summary, key issues, and critical questions.
-This presentation is worth 10% of the final grade.
-Topics and dates will be assigned during the first class.
+Completion of readings weekly is critical to your learning and your success in the course.
+The amount of reading for this course is not high, but students will be working with several confessional statements and ecclesial documents which require careful attention, and should be read more than once.